Main menu

 To configure DeepL to use a glossary from Loco: create a new bot, or open its settings from the :cog icon:.
 Then select a Loco project from the dropdown list.
 If you don't see this option, either you have a free account, or there are no projects available.

-Any Loco project can be used as a glossary, but only language pairs supported by DeepL can be used, and only within the size restrictions; e.g. 1024 bytes maximum per term.
+Any Loco project can be set as a glossary, but only language pairs supported by DeepL can be used in translation, and only within the size restrictions; e.g. 1024 bytes maximum per term.
 Please read DeepL's documentation.

-Every time you run your DeepL bot, Loco will sync the required language pairs to a DeepL glossary.
-It will adopt a name like "Loco 1234 en-de".
-The corresponding DeepL glossary_id will change every time your project updates, so using these IDs outside Loco is not recommended.
+Every time you run your DeepL bot, Loco will sync the required language pairs to a DeepL v3 glossary.
+It will adopt a name like "Loco #1234 (My Glossary)".
+You can inspect this in your DeepL dashboard, but you should avoid renaming or editing it manually.

 If you have existing DeepL glossaries, you can import them into Loco as tab-separated, or comma-separated files.
 See Importing glossary pairs.
 Likewise you can export your Loco glossary projects to suitable dictionary files and use them elsewhere.
 See Exporting glossary pairs.